-BIOS version information (also known as ROM date and System BIOS) can be accessed by pressing fn+esc (if you are already in Windows) or by using Computer Setup.
+You can access BIOS version information (also known as ROM date and System BIOS) by pressing fn+esc (if you are already in Windows) or by using Computer Setup.

-- Start Computer Setup.
-See Starting Computer Setup on page 56. - Select Main, and then select System Information. - To exit Computer Setup menus without saving your changes, select Main, select Ignore Changes and Exit, and then select Yes. - NOTE: If you are using arrow keys to highlight your choice, you must then press enter.
+- 1. Start Computer Setup.
+See Starting Computer Setup on page 62. - 2.
+Select Main, and then select System Information. - 3.
+To exit Computer Setup menus without saving your changes, select Main, select Ignore Changes and Exit, and then select Yes. - NOTE: If you are using arrow keys to highlight your choice, you must then press enter.

-To check for later BIOS versions, see Downloading a BIOS update on page 57.
+To check for later BIOS versions, see Downloading a BIOS update on page 63.